Interim report now published

 Experts by experience panel

-The Commission on the Future of Health and Social Care have convened a group of ten experts by experience – people who use or have recently used health and social care or care for someone who has – to provide advice from now until they publish their recommendations in 2014.
+The Commission on the Future of Health and Social Care in England have convened a group of ten experts by experience – people who use or have recently used health and social care or care for someone who has – to provide advice from now until they publish their recommendations in 2014.

 The experts first met on 19 November and include: Heather Hughes, John Lish, Claire Jones, Dominic Stenning, Sally-Ann Marciano, Brian Gumbley, Clenton Farquharson, Becky Huxtable, Eleni Chambers (not pictured) and one member who wishes to remain anonymous.

-The Commission is independent of The King’s Fund and will determine its own recommendations.
+The commission is independent of The King’s Fund and will determine its own recommendations.
 Here are some resources that relate to its work.

 Nicholas Timmins looks at the shifting nature of the funding divide in England's health and social care systems, from pre-NHS to the current day.